Edwin Hallowell

-Edwin Hallowell (April 2, 1844 – September 13, 1916) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
+Edwin Hallowell (April 2, 1844 – September 13, 1916) was an American farmer and politician who served one term as a Democratic member of the U.S. House of Representatives from Pennsylvania from 1891 to 1893.

 Biography

 Edwin Hallowell was born near Willow Grove, Pennsylvania.
 He attended the public schools.

+Early political career

-He engaged in agricultural pursuits, and was elected as a member of the Pennsylvania State House of Representatives, serving from 1876 to 1879.
+He engaged in agricultural pursuits before being elected as a member of the Pennsylvania State House of Representatives, serving from 1876 to 1879.
 He was chairman of the Democratic county committee of Montgomery County, Pennsylvania, in 1886.
 He was a delegate to the 1888 Democratic National Convention.

+Congress

 Hallowell was elected as a Democrat to the Fifty-second Congress.
 He was a delegate to the Democratic Presidential Convention that nominated Grover Cleveland for president, second term.
 He was an unsuccessful candidate for reelection in 1892.

+Later life

 Owing to his physical disabilities Hallowell led a private life for the last years of his life.
 He was a bachelor and made his home with his sister on the farm on Plank Road in Abington Township.
+He resumed agricultural pursuits.

+Death and burial

-He resumed agricultural pursuits, and died in Abington, Pennsylvania.
-Interment in Abington Friends Burying Ground in Jenkintown, Pennsylvania.
+He died in Abington, Pennsylvania.
+He was interred in Abington Friends Burying Ground, Jenkintown, Pennsylvania.